elysia-dev/asset-token/README.md

 ### EAccessControl

 EAccessControl is OpenZepplin access controle, and used for seperate two roles, admin and whitelisted.
-Admin can set elPrice, price and rewards per block for compensation management for asset and manage whitelist.
+Admin can set elPrice, price and rewards per block and manage whitelist.
 Whitelisted account can claim their rewards.

 ### PriceManager, PriceManagerTest